AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Do we need to plan stopping Marketing activity during the migration?**

     Adobe recommends slowing down and ideally pausing all executions just before the application is shut down on the legacy Data Center: deliveries and workflows.
-That will ease the restart on Cloud Server (AWS) as processes will have been given time to pause “gracefully” and save any in-progress execution state.
+That will ease the restart on Cloud Server (AWS) as processes will have been given time to pause "gracefully" and save any in-progress execution state.

 * **Do we expect downtime of our Adobe Campaign service?**